-- Building permits: The permit given by the municipality for starting a construction within a given period.
+State of construction: - Building permits: The permit given by the municipality for starting a construction within a given period.
 The building permit will be annulled, if the construction is not started within a year.
 Some construction did not require a building permit, but only a notification.
-In a statistical context, the building permit and the notification are considered to be the same. - Start of construction: The date for the physical start of the construction.
-For non-residential buildings used for agricultural purposes etc. and small buildings (garages, carports and outhouses) the date of the building permit and the date of the construction started are similar.
-This kind of building is treated less strictly according to the Act. - Completion of construction: A certificate for use or provisional use is given or for reasons where the construction is completed and no certificate is needed. - Under construction: A building stock of building activities, which have started but not yet completed at a certain time (normally, at the end of the reference period).
+In statistical context, the building permit and the notification are the same: - Start of construction: The date for the physical start of the construction.
+For non-residential buildings used for agricultural purposes etc. and small buildings (garages, carports and outhouses) the date of the building permit and the date of the construction: A certificate for use or provisional use is given or for reasons where the construction is completed and no certificate is needed. - Under construction: A building stock of building activities, which have started but not yet completed at a certain time (normally, at the end of the reference period).